daimonie/airflow-dbt-training/presentation/day_three.md

 This will change the `updated_at` field for 10 random rows.

-Now, we’ll rerun the model to pick up those changes.
+Now, we'll rerun the model to pick up those changes.

 ---